Michael Frolík

-Michael Frolík (/cs/; born 17 February 1988) is a Czech professional ice hockey right winger for Rytíři Kladno in the Czech Extraliga.
+Michael Frolík (/cs/; born 17 February 1988) is a Czech former professional ice hockey right winger.

 Frolík has previously played in the National Hockey League (NHL) with the Florida Panthers, the organization that selected him tenth overall in 2006, as well as the Chicago Blackhawks, with whom he won the Stanley Cup in 2013.
 He also had stints with the Winnipeg Jets, Calgary Flames, Buffalo Sabres and Montreal Canadiens.

 Playing career

 Frolík with the Rimouski Océanic in February 2008.

 Amateur

 As a youth, Frolík played in the 2002 Quebec International Pee-Wee Hockey Tournament with a team from Chomutov.

 Junior

 Beginning in the 2006–07 season, Frolík began his North American career playing at the major junior level for the Rimouski Océanic of the Quebec Major Junior Hockey League (QMJHL).

 Professional

 Florida Panthers

-Frolík played two seasons in the Czech Extraliga for Rabat Kladno before being selected tenth overall in the 2006 NHL Entry Draft by the Florida Panthers.
+Frolík played two seasons in the Czech Extraliga for Rabat Kladno before being selected tenth overall in the 2006 NHL entry draft by the Florida Panthers.
 He made his NHL debut for Florida during the 2008–09 season, in which he finished with 21 goals and 24 assists for 45 points in 79 games.
 The following season, Frolík would record 43 points.